cityofaustin/open-data-manual/metadata.md

 #### `Title`
-Human-readable name of the asset.
-Should be in plain English and include sufficient detail to facilitate search and discovery.
+``Human-readable name of the asset.
+Should be in plain English and include sufficient detail to facilitate search and discovery.``
+Asset name in standard format to facilitate initial search and discovery.

+Some titles start with the year, some with the department, some with publishing frequency (e.g. Annual, Weekly), some with a description.
+If we have department and publishing frequency as separate categories, those can be removed from title.
+Year should be moved to the end of the title so datasets separated by year sort together.
+What else should be in the standard?
 **Purpose:**  To facilitate initial search and discovery.
-Truncate description after "plain English".
-Sufficient detail is implicit.
-**Granularity:**  Character limit?
-100?
+**Granularity:**  Standardized format, character limit 100?
 **Public**

 #### `Description`
-Human-readable description (e.g., an abstract) with sufficient detail to enable a user to quickly understand whether the asset is of interest.
+``Human-readable description (e.g., an abstract) with sufficient detail to enable a user to quickly understand whether the asset is of interest.   ``
-***Holly*** - Perhaps 'Sufficiently detailed summary or abstract to clarify contents beyond title'.
+Description or abstract in plain language with sufficient detail to determine whether the dataset meets the user's needs.
 **Purpose:**  to enable a user to determine whether the asset is of interest
-**Granularity:** Character limit?
-500?
+**Granularity:** Character limit  500?
 1000?
 **Public**

 #### `Last Update`
 Most recent date on which the dataset was changed, updated or modified.
-***Holly*** - I am assuming this will be automated.
-One goal of metadata is to make it as user-friendly as possible from both sides, the client and the publisher.
-No one wants to update their metadata every time they update their dataset.
+***Holly*** - ``I am assuming this will be automated.  ``  Yes it will be automated!
 **Purpose:**  identifying stale datasets
 **Granularity:**  date (could be datetime, but really?)
 **Public**

-#### `Publisher`
+#### ``Publisher``
-The publishing entity and optionally their parent organization(s).
+``The publishing entity and optionally their parent organization(s).  ``

-**Purpose:**  What is the purpose?
-To allow the user to determine source of data?
-But then you have to define source.
+***Holly*** Perhaps more specifically
+#### `City Department`
+**Purpose:**  Publisher is a little too generic.
+City Department gives the user at least a basic idea where the data came from if they are pursuing further inquiry.
 **Granularity:**  City department?
 Department and division?
 Anything more granular than department would need to be optional since datasets may span departments or be the results of collaborative effort.
+If we don't have any multi-departmental datasets, then Department is fine.
+Drop-down list.
 **Public**

-#### `Tags`
+#### ``Tags``  `Keywords`
 Tags (or keywords) help users discover your dataset; please include terms that would be used by technical and non-technical users.
 ***Holly*** - use keywords.
 Tags, labels, etc. are used by proprietary software.
 **Purpose:** for use in search fields - how would this differ from the information in the description metadata?
-If your description is sufficient, it should hit most or all of the keywords.
-Perhaps synonyms.
+Not sure how to define this so the two are explicitly separate.
 **Granularity:** Character limit XXX
 **Public**

 ####`Technical Contact`
 Email address of the technical contact responsible for the data.
-ONLY if private metadata is allowed.
+Chris has determined this data IS private.
 **Purpose:**  if a dataset is stale or has issues, another City user can ask if the set should be marked closed or let them know to fix it.
 **Granularity:**  what is our max email address length?
 **PRIVATE**

 #### `Category`  GO CHRIS GO
+Even if categories are optional at the start, it's a good exercise to try to categorize our datasets.
+If we can find a logical categorization strategy, we can better understand how to help the public find what they are looking for.

 ####`Rowcount`
 **Purpose:**  Users can choose to set page size or download dataset depending on the device used and need.
-ONLY if this is automated.
+Automated.
 **Granularity:**  integer
 **Public**